freenas/freenas-docs/userguide/system.rst

 An update usually takes between thirty minutes and an hour.
-A reboot is required after the update, so it is recommended to schedule updates during a maintenance window, allowing two to three hours to update, test, and possibly roll back if difficulties are encountered.
+A reboot is required after the update, so it is recommended to schedule updates during a maintenance window, allowing two to three hours to update, test, and possibly roll back if issues appear.
 On very large systems, a proportionally longer maintenance window is recommended.

 For individual support during an upgrade, please open a ticket at https://support.ixsystems.com, or call 408-943-4100 to schedule